debartan/Portfolio/README.txt

-this is a working version of my portfolio
+this is a working version of my portfolio. here is an edit.